-Represents miscellaneous costs related to the Series C Offering paid by Gladstone Securities on our behalf.
-Reflected as a line item on our accompanying Consolidated Balance Sheets.
-(3)
+(4) Reflected as a line item on our accompanying Consolidated Balance Sheets.

 NOTE 7.
 COMMITMENTS AND CONTINGENCIES

 Operating Obligations

 In connection with the execution of certain lease agreements, we have committed to provide capital improvements on certain of our farms, which are summarized in the table below (dollars in thousands):